LoicCourtemanche/Replication-of-Innis-Lecture-Return-on-Student-Loans-in-Canada/REPLICATION.md

 - [ ] Data Source (suggested)
 - [ ] Units of Observation (suggested)

-> INSTRUCTIONS: Go through the checklist above, and then choose ONE of the following results:

-- [NOTE] openICPSR metadata is sufficient.

-or

-- [REQUIRED] Please update the openICPSR metadata fields marked as (required), in order to improve findability of your data and code supplement.

-and/or

 - [SUGGESTED] We suggest you update the openICPSR metadata fields marked as (highly recommended), in order to improve findability of your data and code supplement.
 - [SUGGESTED] We suggest you update the openICPSR metadata fields marked as (suggested), in order to improve findability of your data and code supplement.

-For additional guidance, see [https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html).

 ## Data checks